Kuvick1337/uModeler/README.md

 * export as XML/SVG
 * import from XML
 * rework file menu to desired structure
+* save to uLearn

 ## Todos

-* rework S-BPM set to SID/SBD
-* add remote import/export to uLearn (can be done as soon as details about REST interfae are known)
+* add remote import from uLearn (can be done as soon as details about REST interfae are known)
-* rework URLs in Init.js from localhost to either a dns name (e.g. umodeler.ce.jku.at)
+* rework URLs in Init.js from localhost to a DNS name (e.g. umodeler.ce.jku.at)
+* after save to uLearn the onError dialogue appears.
+What must the response look like to make it ok?

 # Documentation